opuswallet/opus-jobs/frontend-engineer.md

 ### Required Skills

-- Experience with mobile engineering in iOS and/or Android.
+- Experience with mobile engineering in iOS and/or Android
-- Experience with frontend engineering in JavaScript, TypeScript, React and/or React Native.
+- Experience with frontend engineering in JavaScript, TypeScript, React and/or React Native

+### Bonus Skills

+- Experience with blockchain networks and crypto software
+- Experience with SwiftUI
+- Experience with React Native and Expo

 ### Salary